-Kentucky's system of worker's compensation (workman's comp) is compulsory, meaning that employers are required to provide worker's compensation insurance for their employees.
-Worker's compensation insurance may be provided through a competitive state fund, a private insurance carrier, or employers may self-insure.
-Waivers are not permitted.
+Kentucky's system of workers' compensation is compulsory, meaning that employers are required to provide workers' compensation insurance to their employees.
+Workers' compensation insurance may be provided through private insurance carriers or self-insurance.
+Waivers may be permitted to exclude certain employees from coverage, including corporate officers.

 Exemptions from coverage may apply to certain employees, including agricultural workers, certain domestic employees, and professional athletes.

 Medical Benefits are provided to employees entitled to workers' compensation benefits, with coverage for medical care deemed reasonable and necessary.
 The employee makes an initial choice of physician, and may subsequently change doctors a single time.
 For any subsequent change of doctor the employee must show reasonable cause for the change.

 Indemnity benefits are payable to injured workers to help make up for lost income.
 There is a waiting period of 7 days before a worker is eligible for indemnity benefits, but if the worker's disability lasts more than two weeks indemnity benefits become retroactive to the date of the injury.
 Benefits available to injured workers include the following:

 Temporary total disability (TTD) benefits are paid to workers who are unable to work due to injury, but who are expected to make full or partial recovery such that they may return to work.
 Benefits are based upon 2/3 of the worker's average pre-injury weekly wage, subject to a cap, and continue for the duration of the temporary disability, or until the employee receives Social Security retirement and survivor benefits.
 Offsets may apply for unemployment insurance and for employer-funded disability insurance benefits.